blaylockbk/pyBKB_v3/README.md

 export PYTHONPATH=$HOME/pyBKB_v3:$PYTHONPATH
 ```

 After that variable is applied, when you open python and print out the value of `sys.path`, you will see that the pyBKB_v3 directory is included.
-This means that a simple ```module load BB_mesowest``` in your python script will load the module. **This is an important change to know if you are not Brian and you are using these my modules, as some of my scripts assume the PYTHONPATH as been set while others will explicily append the sys.path.**
+This means that a simple ```module load BB_mesowest``` in your python script will load the module. **This is an important change to know if you are not Brian and you are using these modules, as some of my scripts assume the PYTHONPATH as been set while others will explicily append the sys.path.**

 ---

+I primarily use Jupyter Lab and VS Code to write and run code.
+Here are some tips for running Jupyter Lab and VS Code on a remote server...

 ## Tunnel Jupyter Lab through Putty
+Jupyter Lab is included in my `environment.yml` file.
 When running Jupyter Lab on a remote computer, you can tunnel Jupyter to your local browser window.

-To configure Putty for an ssh Tunnel...
+To configure Putty for an SSH Tunnel...

 1. In the left, click `Connection` > `SSH` > `Tunnels`
 2. In the source port, replace #### with a port number you chose between 7000 and 8000.